YijinShin/Algorithm-class/TSP with Generic algorithm/README.md

  * IterationGraph.ipynb
  Draw Graph of Minimum value per iteration with Iteration_Info_List.csv data.
  * AL_project2_visualize_plot.ipynb
+ A visualization task of the resulting graph for the graph of initial conditions or the calculated path is implemented.
  * Iteration_Info_List.csv
  Save data of all iteration and the minimum distence of each iteration.
  * Result_List.csv